NikkyAI/PluginManagementTutorial/README.md

 ## Step 0

-Create a new Gradle project in idea i recommend to enable the option `Kotlin DSL buildscript` but it is not required for this tutorial
+Create a new Gradle project in idea
+I recommend to enable the option `Kotlin DSL buildscript` but it is not required for this tutorial 9as long as you can translate between groovy and kotlin a little)

 ## Step 1